lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 // --snip--
 ```

 The properties `path-by-path` and `path-by-label` both have the type `path`.
 We might therefore expect a similar output that we got when specifying paths in the `/chosen` node, namely node identifiers.
-However, the only output we get is the following:
+However, the only output we get for those nodes is the following:

 ```c
 #define DT_N_S_node_refs_P_path_by_path_EXISTS 1
 #define DT_N_S_node_refs_P_path_by_label_EXISTS 1
 ```

 So basically, the `type: path` exists in Zephyr, but at the time of writing does not produce any output - except for the `_EXISTS` macros, which are useless without any additional macros.
-This may seem surprising, but makes a lot of sense recalling that Zephyr's devicetree is not compiled into a devicetree blob `dtb`, but is instead used or resolved at _compile time_.
-Paths are of no use since nodes exist only as _identifiers_ and therefore tokens that are used to access a node's properties.
-At the time of writing, there is in fact not a single binding with in Zephyr that uses a `path`.
+This may seem surprising but makes a lot of sense recalling that Zephyr's devicetree is not compiled into a devicetree blob `dtb`, but is instead used or resolved at _compile time_.
+Paths are of no use since nodes exist only as _identifiers_ and are therefore nothing but _tokens_ that are used to access a node's properties.
+At the time of writing, there is in fact not a single binding in Zephyr that uses a `path`.

 Let's move on to the generated output for the properties `phandle-by-path` and `phandle-by-label`: